-We did not audit the financial statements of PhytoHealth Corporation, AmCad BioMed Corporation, and Broadsound Corporation accounted for using the equity method as of December 31, 2023 and 2022, but such statements were audited by other auditors.
+We did not audit the financial statements of PhytoHealth Corporation, AmCad BioMed Corporation, and Broadsound Corporation accounted for using the equity method as of December 31, 2024 and 2023, but such statements were audited by other auditors.
 Our opinion, insofar as it relates to the amounts of investments accounted for using the equity method and other comprehensive income included in the consolidated financial statements for these investees, is based solely on the reports of other auditors.
-According to the reports of other auditors as of December 31, 2023 and 2022, the amounts of the investments accounted for using the equity method of Maywufa Group were NT\$505,206 thousand and NT\$505,634 thousand, respectively, representing 18% and 20% of the consolidated total assets, respectively; the amounts of the equity accounting method - recognition of losses of Maywufa Group for the years ended December 31, 2023 and 2022 were NT\$12,199 thousand and NT\$17,673 thousand, respectively, representing (6)% and (8)% of the consolidated total profit before income tax, respectively.
+According to the reports of other auditors as of December 31, 2024 and 2023, the amounts of the investments accounted for using the equity method and other comber 31, 2024 and 2023, the amounts of the investments accounted for using the equity method of Maywufa Group were NT\$510,639 thousand and NT\$505,206 thousand, respectively, representing 16% and 18% of the consolidated total assets, respectively; the amounts of the equity accounting method - recognition of losses of Maywufa Group for the years ended December 31, 2024 and 2023 were NT\$17,315 thousand and NT\$12,199 thousand, respectively, representing (8%) and (6%) of the consolidated total profit before income tax, respectively.

-We have also audited the parent company only financial statements of Maywufa Company Ltd. as of and for the years ended December 31, 2023 and 2022, on which we have issued an unmodified opinion.
+We have also audited the parent company only financial statements of Maywufa Company Ltd. as of and for the years ended December 31, 2024 and 2023, on which we have issued an unmodified opinion and other matter paragraph on record for reference.